(Bachelor of Science)

 The minimum grade point ratio (GPR) required for your application to be considered is 2.5.
 You are not guaranteed admission to RPTS with a 2.5 GPR.
 You are also required to have completed at least 24 graded semester hours of transferable courses.

 Applicants for CDEV must have a minimum 3.0 GPR and a grade of at least B in English 104, Math 141 and any three hour Economics course.
+You are not guaranteed admission to RPTS with a 3.0 GPR.
+You are also required to have completed at least 24 graded semester hours of transferable courses.

 Readmission to the university is determined on a case by case basis.
 Each case is reviewed by the department’s administrative team.
 Weight is placed on academic history, the amount and quality of time spent away from school and other indicators of potential academic success in the Recreation, Park and Tourism Sciences Department.
 Questions regarding individual cases can be directed to the departmental Academic Advisor.